-This documentary film reveals what can happen to older adults when they are targeted for scams and abusive financial products.
-This documentary collaboration from NCRC and WFYI Public Media, funded with generous support from the Atlantic Philanthropies, presents real stories about the financial abuse of older adults.
+This documentary reveals what can happen to older adults when they are targeted for scams and abusive financial products.
+This documentary collaboration from NCRC and WFYI Public Media, funded with support from the Atlantic Philanthropies, presents real stories about the financial abuse of older adults.
 The film also reveals how they are fighting back, and becoming powerful advocates for themselves and others to help change the current landscape of economic security for older Americans.

 About the film

 We save for a lifetime to have enough money to carry us through retirement.
 But one in five older adults are victims of financial abuse and fraud.
 Fleeced: Speaking Out Against Senior Financial Abuse reveals what can happen to older adults when they are targeted for scams and abusive financial products.
 At risk are not only older adults’ pensions, savings and homes but also their health and well being.